-Withdrawal of university recognition for a group means that the group may no longer exist as a group at the university and that students may no longer participate in that group as members, leaders or otherwise.
-Any student who continues to participate in or accept members into any group for which the university has withdrawn recognition will be subject to the Conduct Review Process.
-Withdrawal of university recognition is permanent.
+Withdra al of university recognition for a group means that the group may no longer exist as a group at the university and that students may no longer participate in that group as members, leaders or otherwise.
+Any student who continues to participate in or accept members into any group for which the university has withdrawn recognition will be subject to the Conduc Review Process.
+Withdra al of university recognition is permanent.